Original air date: October 8, 1990

 - Acting Unnatural: When the recall signal takes him over, Data ceases to speak unless it's directly related to taking over the ship.
 Riker and Picard don't miss this, but Data sidesteps the issue by causing a life support failure on the bridge, forcing everyone to evacuate.
 Curiously, he does make a show of pretending to leave to keep up appearances, even if he doesn't say anything.

-- Advancing Wall of Doom: During his trek from the bridge to the transporter room, Data at one point initiates a "cascade sequence" with the forcefields that causes the one ahead of him to jump ahead by a few inches every few moments, in effect creating a moving wall that forces the security officers attempting to stop him to retreat.
+- Advancing Wall of Doom: During his trek from the bridge to the transporter room, Data at one point initiates a "scan phase" with the forcefields that causes the one ahead of him to jump ahead by a few inches every few moments, in effect creating a moving wall that forces the security officers attempting to stop him to retreat.

-- Amnesia Danger: Much of the drama in the second half revolves around Data not remembering that he locked out the Enterprise while he traveled to meet Soong, being unaware until Riker finally catches up with him.
+- Amnesia Danger: Much of the drama in the second half revolves around Data not remembering that he locked out the Enterprise while he traveled to meet Soong, being unaware until Riker finally catches up with him, and Soong tells Data to execute an instruction which restores his memory.
 Had he known this he likely would have immediately returned to the ship, or at least gotten Soong to get their business over with as fast as possible.

 - And I Must Scream: Discussed.
 Lore says he spent two years floating in space after his last encounter with Data and would still be out there if not for a passing Pakled ship.